3 min read

 Minimise Main-Thread Work

 Long-running JavaScript can block the main thread and increase INP times.
-Break down these tasks into smaller parts and run them asynchronously to minimise delays.
+Break these tasks into smaller parts and run them asynchronously to reduce delays.

 Efficiently Use Browser APIs

-APIs that trigger layout recalculations can be performance-intensive.
-Use such APIs sparingly and explore alternatives that are less taxing on resources.
+APIs that trigger layout recalculations can be expensive.
+Use them sparingly and look for alternatives that put less pressure on the browser.

 Defer Non-Essential CSS and Scripts

 Postpone the loading of non-critical CSS and JavaScript.
-Utilise techniques like asynchronous loading to improve INP scores.
+Use techniques like asynchronous loading to improve INP scores.

 Monitor Third-Party Scripts

 Heavy third-party scripts can degrade INP performance.
-Opt for asynchronous or deferred loading for these scripts to mitigate their impact.
+Use asynchronous or deferred loading for these scripts to limit their impact.

 Conclusion

 Google estimates that 90% of a user's time on a page is after it has finished loading.
-FID was all about first impressions, assuming that if you were fast to start with then you'd be fast all the time.
-Interaction to Next Paint aims to fix this, and be a more accurate representation of user experience.
-If you want to know your current INP score, then you can use our free website speed comparison tool to view it, along with your other Web Vitals, and how your website compares to your competitors.
+FID focused on first impressions, with the assumption that a fast start meant the page would stay responsive.
+Interaction to Next Paint addresses that gap and gives a more accurate view of user experience.
+If you want to know your current INP score, you can use our free website speed comparison tool to view it alongside your other Web Vitals, and see how your website compares to your competitors.